beakerbrowser/beaker-browser.gitbook.io/apis/beaker-hyperdrive.md

 # beaker.hyperdrive

-The hyperdrive API provides read and write access to hyperdrives.
+The Hyperdrive API provides read and write access to hyperdrives.

 You can use the API by instantiating Hyperdrive instances using [.drive\(\)](beaker-hyperdrive.md#beaker-hyperdrive-drive-url) or by using the global methods.
 The global methods can accept paths or URLs.
 If you pass a path into a global method, the current drive will be used as the target.
 For example, if you were on a drive `hyper://foobar/`, the following three would be equivalent: